nafisahomehidauda/-NETWORKWALKS-NAFISAH-B083-WK3--PM1-PM2/README.md

 # 🔐 JTR Password Hacking (Educational)

 This repository demonstrates how to use **John the Ripper (JTR)** for password auditing and security awareness in **authorized environments only**.
 ⚠️ Unauthorized password cracking is illegal.
-This project is strictly for **educational, research, and penetration testing practice** with proper authorization.
+This project is strictly for **educational, research, and penetration testing practice** with proper authorization.This project documents a controlled cybersecurity lab focused on recovering passwords from protected PDF files by extracting PDF hashes and performing dictionary attacks.
+The exercise compares a local John the Ripper (JTR) / Johnny workflow with the Networkwalks web-based tools.

 ---